-From 10 a.m. to 3:30 p.m.
+From 10 a.m. to 2 p.m.
 Sunday, Oct.
-8, this free workshop will address the role of community engagement for news organizations and how to build trust with their audiences and communities.
+8, the first workshop will address the role of community engagement for news organizations and how to build trust with their audiences and communities.
 Best practices and examples of community engagement will be incorporated.
 Attendees will emerge from the workshop better equipped to engage readers and strengthen trust in quality journalism.

 - Katrice Hardy, editor of The Greenville News and USA TODAY southeast regional editor